allinurl/goaccess/README.md

 If you prefer to go the more tedious route, GoAccess can be used in Windows through Cygwin.
 See Cygwin's <a href="https://goaccess.io/faq#installation">packages</a>.
-Or through the Linux Subsystem on Windows 10.
+Or through the GNU+Linux Subsystem on Windows 10.

 #### Distribution Packages ####